-The title is the caption of some drinking notes the author and critic H.L.
+The title is the caption of drinking notes author and critic H.L.
 Mencken included in one of his Prejudices books.
-A six-volume series from the 1920s, it presented essays on politics, literature, and society.
-The German means portrait of a lovely time, or era.
+A six-volume series in the 1920s, Prejudices had essays on politics, literature, and society.
+The German words mean portrait of a charming time, or era.

-A selection of the essays was published in 1958 by author James Farrell.
-It was reprinted at least once, and the pieces are amongst Mencken’s most remembered writings.
+A selection from the essays was published in 1958 by author James Farrell, reprinted at least once.
+These pieces are among Mencken’s most remembered.

-Short as it is, the Bilder provides a capsule of memorable evenings out in pre-Prohibition America.
+Short as it is Bilder provides a capsule of memorable outings in pre-Prohibition America.
 Pabst’s “very dark” Kulmbacher is memorialized.
-So is musty ale in Washington, the ditto at Keen’s steakhouse in New York, different American forms of lager, Chianti in New York, a gin-and-vermouth cocktail, and much else.
+So is musty ale in Washington, or at Keen’s steakhouse in New York.
+Different American lagers get attention, Chianti in New York, gin-and-vermouth, and much else.

-The beer was often “got down”, as Mencken would put it, at sessions of the Saturday Night Club.
-This was a group of friends – doctors, professors, professional musicians, writers – who met to drink beer and often to play music.
+The beer often was “got down”, as Mencken liked to put it, at sessions of the Saturday Night Club.
+This was a group of friends – doctors, professors, professional musicians, writers – who met to drink beer and play music.
 An image of the group c.
-1914, drinking from lidded steins in Baltimore hotel, is preserved in the Maryland Digital Archives.
+1914, drinking from lidded steins in Baltimore, was preserved by Maryland Digital Archives.
 Mencken is at the far left.

-Even in these brief notes, the Mencken humour surfaces.
-He mentions “twenty or thirty” Bass Ale nights, and then “five or six hundred” pilsner nights, showing where his brewing sympathies lay, but also a glimmer of his well-known anti-“Anglomania”.
+Even in these brief notes Mencken humour shines.
+He fondly recalls “twenty or thirty” Bass Ale nights but right after, remembers “five or six hundred” pilsner nights.
+It shows where his brewing sympathies lay, but gives a glimmer too of his well-known anti-“Anglomania”.

-In this vein, beer is barely mentioned in the London chapter of his book Europe After 8:15, although Mencken gives English ale a partial compliment by likening its “acrid grip” to a fine Munich bock.
-George Sala used the same term, acrid, about 60 years earlier to describe London porter in a gin palace.
-I’d guess Mencken knew that reference and reprised it.
-In any case, and in this light, acrid suggests simply very bitter from English hops, not anything spoiled or sour.
-It is indeed not a surprise English beer had this character then – some of it still does.
+In this vein beer is barely mentioned in the London chapter of his book Europe After 8:15.
+He does give English beer a partial compliment by likening its “acrid grip” to a good Munich bock.
+George Sala used the same term, acrid, some 60 years earlier to describe London porter in a gin palace.

 Note re image: The image above is from the Washington, D.C. paper beer label pages at www.chosi.org, here.
 All intellectual property therein or thereto belongs solely to its lawful owner or authorized user.
 Use believed available for educational and historical purposes.
 All feedback welcomed.